bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 Summary
 -------

-In this tutorial we saw all the functionnalities of the browser app interface that are:
+In this tutorial we saw all the functionalities of the browser app interface that are:

 * Browse the file system
 * Create an experiment